santimirandarp/ts-migration-helper/README.md

 [![build status][ci-image]][ci-url]
 [![npm download][download-image]][download-url]

 Migrate simple Cheminfo JS projects to Typescript made for personal use.

+1. **[Fork the js project to a Codespace](https://github.com/codespaces/new)** (rather than locally, where you could ruin your system.)
+2. Install and run the helper (details below.)

 ## Installation

+From the Codespace terminal, run:
 ```bash
 npm i -g ts-migration-helper
 ```